Canada imposes mandatory self-isolation for those returning

 Canada's minister of heritage will release more details later.

-Trudeau made the remarks outside his residence, where he is self isolating after his wife tested positive for the virus.
+Trudeau made the remarks outside his residence, where he is in isolation after his wife tested positive for the virus.
 He says his wife is doing "much much better" and he and his kids have no symptoms.

 Canada is now testing 10,000 people a day and has tested more than 142,000 people.
 Canada has more than 3,197 confirmed cases and at least 27 deaths.